top of page

 Transformation

 An excellent place to start would be to restrict or eliminate the movement of automobiles and other motorized transport in city centres.
 Neighborhoods should have ample carfree streets and squares for people to enjoy and call their own.
-A greater focus should be given to upgrading the quality of public transportation and the design of cityscapes, to enable easy movement of non-motorized travel.
-The end goal should be to create a city that is a reflection of its people and the best habits of healthy living.
+A tremendously important task - which should be the focus of green urban investments - should be given to upgrading the quality of public transportation and the design of cityscapes, to bolster and encourage the movement of non-motorized travel.
+The goal should be to create a city that is a reflection of its people and the best habits of healthy living.

 Why we love carfree cities